Azure/terraform-azurerm-caf-enterprise-scale/_README_header.md

 ## Terraform versions

-This module has been tested using Terraform `1.3.1` and AzureRM Provider `3.74.0` as a baseline, and various versions to up the latest at time of release.
+This module has been tested using Terraform `1.7.0` and AzureRM Provider `3.107.0` as a baseline, and various versions to up the latest at time of release.
 In some cases, individual versions of the AzureRM provider may cause errors.
 If this happens, we advise upgrading to the latest version and checking our [troubleshooting](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/Troubleshooting) guide before [raising an issue](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/issues).

-> **NOTE:** The module now requires a minimum Terraform version of `1.3.1` to support the GA release of [`optional()` Object Type Attributes](https://developer.hashicorp.com/terraform/language/expressions/type-constraints#optional-object-type-attributes) and the required fix for [issue #31844](https://github.com/hashicorp/terraform/issues/31844).

 ## Usage